hintjens/zmq-rainbow/README.md

 ## Store

-* The Store manages two sockets, a 'frontend' and a 'backend'.
+* The Store manages three sockets, a 'frontend', a 'backend pub', and a 'backend router'.

+### frontend

-* The frontend socket is a DEALER socket.
+* The 'frontend' socket is a DEALER socket.

+* The Store binds the 'frontend' socket to all TCP/IP interfaces on port 30000, i.e. the endpoint "tcp://*:30000".

+### backend pub

-* The backend socket is a PUB socket.
+* The 'backend pub' socket is a PUB socket.
+This is deprecated and should not be used.

-* The Store binds the frontend socket to all TCP/IP interfaces on port 30000, i.e. the endpoint "tcp://*:30000".
+* The Store binds the 'backend pub' socket to all TCP/IP interfaces on port 30001, i.e. the endpoint "tcp://*:30001".

+* The Store receives messages from the 'frontend' and sends them to the 'backend pub'.

+### backend router

+* The 'backend router' socket is a ROUTER socket.

-* The Store binds the backend socket to all TCP/IP interfaces on port 30001, i.e. the endpoint "tcp://*:30001".
+* The Store binds the 'backend router' socket to all TCP/IP interfaces on port 30002, i.e. the endpoint "tcp://*:30002".

-* The Store then receives messages from the front-end and sends them to the backend.
+* The Store receives messages from the 'frontend' and sends them to the 'backend router' clients matching their channel specification.

 ## Message format